microsoft/beachball/packages/beachball/README.md

 <!--
-If making changes, don't forget to update the version under packages/beachball/README.md too!
+If making changes, don't forget to update the version at the repo root too!
 -->

 # beachball